Ready to start a business? Seven questions you need to answer first

 After you’ve decided whether you’re starting your own business, buying a business, buying a franchise or starting a consultancy, you’ll need to decide on your business structure.

-Will you be a sole trader, partnership, a trust or a company?
+Will you be a sole trader, partnership, a trust or a limited company?
 Talk to your tax accountant to find out what will be the best structure for your personal circumstances.

 Visit your country’s government/tax website to learn more about the options available to you, any small business concessions you may be entitled to, registering your business, the records you need to keep, the deductions you can claim, and all you need to do to be compliant when setting yourself up.